w3c/Guide/bp.md

 that developers already find useful?

 ### Evidence
-The propsal  describes what implementation and user experience is there to back up the points above.
+The proposal  describes what implementation and user experience is there to back up the points above.
 What fraction of websites are implementing a similar feature in a non-standardized way?
 How many users would potentially benefit from this feature if standardized?
 Hard data is preferred, but estimates backed up by detailed explanations are acceptable.